 - For this reason I left you in Crete, so you might set in order what is lacking, and might appoint elders in every town as I instructed you.

-- If someone is blameless, a married man who isn’t promiscuous, (2)“a married man who isn’t promiscuous” is more literally “a one woman man”.
+- If someone is blameless, a married man who isn’t promiscuous, 3“a married man who isn’t promiscuous” is more literally “a one woman man”.
 Because the Greek word for “man” can also mean “husband”, and since “woman” can also mean “wife”, many take this to mean “husband of one wife”.
-However, that’s impossible because of 1 Timothy 5:9, which (using the same words) speaks of widows “having been – and being – a one man woman”.
+However, that’s impossible because of 1 Timothy 5:9, which (using the same words) speaks of widows “*being a one man woman”.
 See note on that verse.
 A widow by definition can’t be the “wife of one husband” because her husband is dead.
 Others have suggested this is a prohibition on second marriages, but Paul explicitly allows remarriage in 1 Corinthians 7.
 Still others have suggested this is a prohibition on polygamy, but this is extremely unlikely because polygamy was already a serious criminal offense in the Roman Empire (our word “romantic” originally meant “to be like the Romans”; i.e. monogamous.)
-Despite the Roman aversion to more than one wife, they embraced the practice of having mistresses.
-The phrase “one woman man” was an idiom referring to a man who didn’t have mistresses, nor hire prostitutes.
-Note: this list would contain no prohibition on sexual sins if “one woman man” isn’t an idiom.
-The idiom implies the man is married, but doesn’t guarantee it; again, see footnote on 1 Timothy 5:9. having believing children, not under accusation of wasteful excess(3)“wasteful excess” this Greek word is comes from “ἀ”(a) as a negative prefix (like “amoral” meaning “not moral”) and the Greek word “σῴζω”(sozo) which means “to save”.
+Despite the Roman aversion to more than one wife, they embraced the practice of extra-marital lovers for both men and women.
+Thus the phrase “one woman man” was an idiom, probably borrowed from the Latin “univera” (“one man”, which was used on Roman gravestones to indicate a woman who’d never had sex outside of marriage) and applied to men.
+Further: this list would contain no prohibition on sexual sins if “one woman man” isn’t an idiom.
+The idiom implies the man is married, but doesn’t guarantee it; again, see footnote on 1 Timothy 5:9. having believing children, not under accusation of wasteful excess4“wasteful excess” this Greek word is comes from “ἀ”(a) as a negative prefix (like “amoral” meaning “not moral”) and the Greek word “σῴζω”(sozo) which means “to save”.
 Thus it means “that which isn’t saved”, but not in a salvation sense.
 Rather, it means things which are wasted (thrown out) because they aren’t saved for later use by the user.
 It thus has the sense of “wasting” on useless things, and can refer to the consequences of such wasteful excess. or rebellious,

 - for an overseer is required to be blameless as God’s steward; not arrogantly willful, not inclined to anger, not given to wine, not pugnacious, not fond of dishonest gain,